wsowens/ptype/README.md

 # ptype
 Various Python tools to assist with designing primers for bisulfite sequencing.
+This project is in its infancy, please tailor your expectations accordingly.

 ## Dependencies
 These scripts also depend on [biopython](https://github.com/biopython/biopython), which can be installed like so: